teintinu/khayyam/README.md

 # monoclean

-A clean mono workspace automation
+A clean repository automation for Typescript mono workspace projects.
+Includes yarn, jest and eslint predifined configurations.
+Customizations and new automations automations are planned.

 # install